timrichardsn/AcuantSDKTest/README.md

 # AcuantSDKTest
 A demo Swift project of the Acuant iOS mobile SDK setup via cocoapods

+Tested with:
+Xcode 8.3
+Cocoapods 1.2

 # Installation

-Make sure you have git-lfs installed, then:
+Make sure you have cocoapods and git-lfs installed, then:

     pod install